Felix-Kariuki/MoneySwift/README.md

 The domain layer is responsible for encapsulating complex business logic, or simple business logic that is reused by multiple ViewModels.
 This layer is optional because not all apps will have these requirements.
 You should use it only when needed—for example, to handle complexity or favor reusability

 ### - shared
 This layer contains code that is shared across values layers in the app and may need to be accesssed by several modules.
-It acts as a single source of truth for all sahred code, making it easy to debug and maintain the project
+It acts as a single source of truth for all shared code, making it easy to debug and maintain the project

 ### - designSystem
-This layer acts as the Source of truth for the App UI and it contains a colection of reusable components, styles, and guidelines that define the look and feel of your entire application.
+This layer acts as the Source of truth for the App UI and it contains a collection of reusable components, styles, and guidelines that define the look and feel of your entire application.
 It ensures consistency across your screens and provides a unified user experience.